 Basic usage

 event triggered by the SDK before asking for an evaluation.
+Once the SDK_READY

-From there, you simply need to use an if-else-if block as shown below and plug the code in for the different treatments that you defined in the Split UI.
+method to return the proper treatment based on the FEATURE_FLAG_NAME you pass and the key you passed when instantiating the SDK.
+From there, use an if-else-if block as shown below and plug the code in for the different treatments that you defined in the Split user interface.
 Make sure to remember the final else branch in your code to handle the client returning control.

 client.on(SplitEvent.SDK_READY, new SplitEventTask() {

-String treatment = client.getTreatment("SPLIT_NAME");
+String treatment = client.getTreatment("FEATURE_FLAG_NAME");

 if (treatment.equals("on")) {